iter8-tools/iter8/README.md

 > Iter8 is a Kubernetes release engineering toolkit built for DevOps, MLOps, SRE and data science teams.

-> Iter8 introduces the concept of an experiment.
-Iter8 experiments make it simple to collect performance and business metrics for Kubernetes apps and ML models, assess and compare multiple app/ML model versions, safely rollout new versions, and maximize business value with each release.
+> Iter8 introduces the concept of an experiment, that makes it simple to collect performance and business metrics for Kubernetes apps and ML models, assess and compare multiple app/ML model versions, safely rollout winning versions, and maximize business value with each release.

 ![Iter8 intro image](images/iter8-intro-dark.png)